Mathematical Methods of Theoretical Physics: Finite-dimensional vector spaces and linear algebra

-\newthought{Vector Spaces} are prevalent in physics; \marginnote{{\it ``I would have written a shorter letter, but I did not have the time.''} (Literally: {\it ``I made this [letter] very long, because I did not have the leisure to make it shorter.''}) Blaise Pascal, {\it Provincial Letters: Letter XVI (English Translation)} } they are essential for an understanding of mechanics, relativity theory, quantum mechanics, and statistical physics.
+\begin{quote} {\it ``I would have written a shorter letter, but I did not have the time.''} (Literally: {\it ``I made this [letter] very long because I did not have the leisure to make it shorter.''}) Blaise Pascal, {\it Provincial Letters: Letter XVI (English Translation)}\\ {\it ``Perhaps if I had spent more time I should have been able to make a shorter report~$\ldots$''} James Clerk Maxwell~\cite[-20mm]{garber}, Document~15, p.~426 \end{quote}

+\newthought{Vector Spaces} are prevalent in physics; they are essential for an understanding of mechanics, relativity theory, quantum mechanics, and statistical physics.